-When I first entered PRY it was not hard to tell the advanced from the beginners in their asanas, the first cleanly, elegantly, holding positions, and the second not all, with physically-stuttering legs that struggled to hold in place.
+When I first entered PRY it was not hard to tell the advanced from the neophytes in their asanas, the first cleanly, elegantly, holding positions, and the second awkward with wobbly legs that struggled to stay stationary.

-My limited experience has involved occasional attempts over the years: from a weekend class at the Kriplau Center in the Berkshires when I was a flexible 28 year old man (two decades ago) to an occasional get-together through my 30s.
+My limited experience has involved occasional attempts over the years: from a weekend class at the Kriplau Center in the Berkshires when I was a flexible 28 year-old man to an occasional get-together through my 30s.
 I was a well-meaning and optimistic dilettante.

-As the instructor described the first asana, everyone stretched… and I stretched my right leg back into the opening of the Sun Salutation, the first routine to awaken your body, perk up your energy and prime you for more demanding asanas.
+As the PRY instructor described the first asana, everyone stretched and I stretched my right leg back into the opening of the Sun Salutation, the first routine to awaken your body, perk up your energy and prime you for the gradually more demanding asanas.

 Another instructor behind me used her left hand to stretch my foreleg towards her and her right hand to stabilize my ankle.
-I wobbled, but followed through.
+I wobbled, but followed through, holding the position.

-With a scaffolding that was literally human, I was grateful, somewhat stable, personally connected to my hands-on instructor, content to see fellow novices being supported the same way by their own yoga-angel, by more guiding hands.
+With a scaffolding that was literally rendered by human hands, I was grateful, stable to the point of holding the position and feeling it as an accomplishment, personally connected to my hands-on instructor, content to see fellow novices being supported the same way by their own yoga-angel, by more guiding hands.

 Modestly, PRY’s website claims that this physical contact between instructor and student can precipitate a therapeutic response and they’re right.
-As novices’ bodies open to new ways of moving, the mind relaxes and clears, the heart miraculously opens and then healthy emotional release can burst forth.
+As novices’ bodies open to new ways of moving, the mind relaxes and clears, the heart miraculously opens and then healthy emotional release can open like a little geyser.